ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 The full list of persisted checkpoints can be accessed with :attr:`Result.best_checkpoints <ray.train.Result.best_checkpoints>`.
 If :class:`CheckpointConfig(num_to_keep) <ray.train.CheckpointConfig>` is set, this list will contain the best ``num_to_keep`` checkpoints.

+See :ref:`train-inspect-results` for a full guide on inspecting training results.

+:meth:`Checkpoint.as_directory <ray.train.Checkpoint.as_directory>`
+and :meth:`Checkpoint.to_directory <ray.train.Checkpoint.to_directory>`
+are the two main APIs to interact with Train checkpoints.

 .. _train-dl-loading-checkpoints: